leealso/AZ203/paas/functions.md

  --no-wait
 ```

-2. Create a function triggered by a queue and outputs to Storage Table.
+2. Create a function triggered by a Storage Queue message and that outputs to a Storage Table.
 ```csharp
 using System;
 using Microsoft.Azure.WebJobs;